 At the time of writing in July 2018, there are 60 billion Ripple coins in circulation of a possible 100 billion.
 The main issue with this is that the remaining 40 billion (40%) are held and controlled by Ripple Labs.

-This is very different to Ethereum, because the Ethereum Foundation are not in control of such a significant amount of coins.
+This is very different from Ethereum because the Ethereum Foundation is not in control of such a significant amount of coins.